cms-tau-pog/TauMLTools/README.md

              --calc-weights false --ensure-uniformity false --max-bin-occupancy 20000 \
              --n-threads 12 --disabled-branches "trainingWeight"
 ```
-#### ShuffleMergeSpectral (Alternative Shuffle and merge)
+### ShuffleMergeSpectral (Alternative shuffle and merge)

-This step represents alternative Shuffle and Merge procedure that aims to minimize usage of physicical memory as well as provide direct control over the shape of final (pt,eta) spectrum.
+This step represents alternative Shuffle and Merge procedure that aims to minimize usage of physicical memory as well as provide direct control over the shape of final (pt,eta) spectrum in a stochastic manner.
+Before running the following step on HTCondor for all the samples it is essential to analyze and tune the parameters of ShuffleMergeSpectral.

+Spectrum of the initial data is needed to calculate the probability to take tau candidate of some genuine tau-type and from some pt-eta bin.
 To generate the specturum histograms for a dataset and lists with number of entries per datafile, run:
 ```sh
 CreateSpectralHists --output "spectrum_file.root" \
                     --output_entries "entires_file.txt" \